-The next part to this bargain was for the gods to make Skadi laugh, something she thought that they would be unable to do.
-Odin called for Loki to come make her laugh.
-He came and told a story of taking a goat to market and how he had tied one end of rope to the goat’s beard and the other to his own testicles.
+The next part of this bargain was for the gods to make Skadi laugh, something she thought that they would be unable to do.
+Odin called for Loki to come to to make her laugh.
+He came and told a story of taking a goat to market and how he had tied one end of the rope to the goat’s beard and the other to his own testicles.
 The description of the tug-of-war that followed between Loki and the goat caused Skadi to laugh in spite of her self.

 In an effort to try and please Skadi further, Odin brought out two liquid orbs that Skadi immediately recognized as her father’s eyes.
 Odin threw them up into the sky where they became two stars, presumably the stars Castor and Pollux that form part of Gemini.

 The two gods Njord and Skadi decided to live for half of the year in Skadi’s frozen hall in the mountains of Þrymheim and the other half in Njord’s hall in the sea at Nóatún.
-Neither liked the other’s hall, Njord didn’t enjoy the cold or the howling wolves and Skadi couldn’t tolerate the motion of the sea and the noise of crashing waves.
+Neither liked the other’s hall, Njord didn’t enjoy the cold or the howling wolves, and Skadi couldn’t tolerate the motion of the sea and the noise of crashing waves.
 They eventually agreed that they would live apart.

 For the Romans, the constellation Gemini can represent the twins Romulus and Remus, the founders of Rome.